Simply Stylin' Tips

 What is Silicone?

-Silicone is an inert compound – that is, it is not reactive readily with other compounds.
-And silicone has a wide variety of uses, mostly due to its heat-resistant and nonstick properties.
-Specific properties of silicone as it relates to hair care include: protection from heat at temperatures exceeding 400°F, the ability to form a watertight seal around the hair shaft, resistance to sunlight, and flexibility.
+Silicone is an inactive compound and does not easily react with other compounds.
+And silicone has a wide variety of uses, mostly due to its nonstick and heat-resistant properties.
+Specific properties of silicone as it relates to hair care include protection from heat at temperatures exceeding 400°F, the ability to form a watertight seal around the hair shaft, resistance to sunlight, and flexibility.

-When applied to the hair, silicone wraps around the hair shaft preventing what’s inside from going out and what’s outside from going in.
-Silicone molecules are too large to be absorbed into the hair shaft, so they act as a protective coating.
-For this reason, silicone hair products are great for retaining moisture in hair and for making hair resistant to outside influences such as heat and UV sun rays.
+Silicone wraps around the hair shaft preventing what’s inside from going out and what’s outside from going in.
+Silicone molecules are too large to be absorbed into the hair shaft.
+For this reason, these hair products act like a protective covering and are great for retaining moisture in hair.
+In addition, it can help reduce damage caused by external elements like heat and UV sun rays.

 Top Silicone Hair Products